NS32000: 32016

 The first chip in the series was originally referred to as the 16032, but later renamed 32016 to emphasize its 32-bit internals.
 This contrasts it with its primary competitor in this space, 1979's Motorola 68000 (68k).
 The 68k used 32-bit instructions and registers, but its arithmetic logic unit (ALU), which controls much of the overall processing task, was only 16-bit.
-This meant it had to cycle 32-bit data through the ALU twice to complete an operation.
-In contrast, the NS32000 has a 32-bit ALU, so that 16-bit and 32-bit instructions take the same time to complete.
+This meant it had to cycle 32-bit data through the ALU twice—in two 16-bit halves—to complete a 32-bit operation.
+In contrast, the NS32000 has a 32-bit ALU, so that 32-bit and 16-bit instructions take the same time to complete.

-The 32016 first shipped in 1982 in a 46-pin DIP package.
+The 32016 first shipped in 1982 in a 48-pin DIP package.
+To fit a 32-bit chip into a 48-pin package required the data bus to be 16-bits wide, and to share pins with the 24-bit address bus.
+By sharing pins, external hardware had to latch the address for the memory address while the pins were used in data mode, and this introduces a 1-cycle delay in every access.
+So while the internal 32-bit implementation improves performance, the small pin-count decreases it again.

 It may have been the first 32-bit chip to reach mass production and sale (at least according to National's marketing).
 In a report in a June 1983 publication, however, it was remarked that National was "promising production quantities this summer" of 16032 parts, having been "shipping sample quantities for several months", with the floating point co-processor sampling "this month".

 Although a 1982 introduction post-dates the 68k by about two years, the 68k was not yet being widely used in the market and the 32016 generated significant interest.
 Unfortunately, the early versions were filled with bugs and could rarely be run at their rated speed.
 By 1984, after two years, the errata list still contained items specifying uncontrollable conditions that would result in the processor coming to a halt, forcing a reset.